 Contents

-This Direction to British Columbia Land Surveyors supersedes the Direction on this subject posted to the LTSA website dated April 23, 2018.
-The updates have been made to reflect the Ministry of Forests name change.
+This Direction to British Columbia Land Surveyors updates the Direction on this subject posted to the LTSA website dated October 30, 2023.
+The updates have been made to reflect the ministry name change from Ministry of Transportation and Infrastructure to Ministry of Transportation and Transit.

 Background